-Research indicates that, in general, checkout-donation efforts do not drive sales.
+Research indicates that, website in general, checkout-donation efforts do not drive sales.
 But that’s not to say they don’t do good or have merit.

 5 Basic Steps to the Truth

 Wholesalers today are facing both great opportunity and difficult choices.
-If wholesalers/distributors can’t create new value, new products, new programs to introduce into the market, the stagnancy of the crawling economy will mean further operational cuts.
+If wholesalers/distributors can’t create new value, pills new products, viagra buy new programs to introduce into the market, the stagnancy of the crawling economy will mean further operational cuts.
 The opportunity for wholesalers is to take the initiative and forge a new, different and stronger alliance with a highly trusted manufacturer.
 Jointly create a new program that delivers something new to the market.
 This alliance creates something new to generate sales, while building upon the earned trust of both wholesaler and manufacturer.
 Co-branding this between the distributor’s brand and the manufacturer’s brand creates a new level of interest, engagement and trust.
 For example, these deals can be based on a new product, new purchase volume, new financing, new service model, new delivery schedules, new bundling, etc. Promoting it jointly can generate new buzz for both of brands.

 The North American Wholesale Lumber Association’s Trader’s Market is a great opportunity for LBM distributors to forge these new deals.

 There is something rather magical about wood.
-The beauty, utility, abundance and organic nature of wood is remarkable, and over the last 115 years has created an entire industry of people who nurture, steward, manage, cultivate and promote the wise and expansive use of wood.
+The beauty, physician utility, page abundance and organic nature of wood is remarkable, medications and over the last 115 years has created an entire industry of people who nurture, steward, manage, cultivate and promote the wise and expansive use of wood.
 Founded as The North American Wholesale Lumber Association, or NAWLA, the members within the organization are indeed, remarkable themselves.

 Amazingly, the people we’ve talked with in this association are creative, resilient, diligent, independent minded, industrious and entrepreneurial.
 And these entrepreneurs are unique in that the deals done between these members often transcend the business and become a commitment to the common good of each other and the industry at large.
 It is an industry where a handshake is a promise, and a promise is a bond to be honored.
 Over my career, I’ve never seen a culture of such strongly held shared values within a single industry that perpetuate such a common bond.
 That bond is the fuel that will continue generate new ideas, new partnerships, new opportunities for NAWLA members, I’m certain of it.
 If wood is their bond, their bond is their future.